Doing Taxes by Yourself

 8. Ask for an extension if you have to

 – Sometimes even after you’ve done your best to get all of your forms and expenses organized, there may be a form missing that you need to complete the return.
-If you don’t think it will arrive in time for you to make the April 15 deadline, then by all means, request an extension from the IRS.
+If you don’t think it will arrive in time for you to make the April 15 deadline, request an extension.

-You don’t have to wait for them to approve it either, you can get an automatic 6 month extension up to October 15, simply by completing the Form 4868 and e-filing it from the tax program.
+You don’t have to wait for them to approve it either.
+You can get an automatic 6 month extension to October 15, simply by completing the Form 4868 and e-filing it.
 As soon as the IRS acknowledges receipt, usually in one day, you’ve got it.

 Be advised however, that the extension is only for filing your tax return.
 You don’t get an extension to pay any additional taxes that may be due.
 You’re expected to make a calculation to see if any additional taxes may be due, and if so, to pay them by the April 15 deadline.